mwouts/jupyter-book-experiments/Elegant_Scipy_as_a_Jupyter_Book.md

 git clone https://github.com/elegant-scipy/elegant-scipy.git
 ```

 We also install the book requirements.
-We could create a separate env for that, but for simplicity we use the same environment as above
+We could have created a separate env for that, but for simplicity we use the same environment as above

 ```bash
 pip install -r elegant-scipy/requirements.txt